imagej/imagej.github.io/pages/Elastic_Alignment_and_Montage.md

 ![Fig. 3: Edge response filter.
 The ratio of the two principal curvatures (Hessian eigenvalues) of at a detection determines how well it is defined in both dimensions.
-A large ratio signalizes an edge response.](Edge-filter.png
+A large ratio signalizes an edge response.](/images/pages/Edge-filter.png
 "Fig. 3: Edge response filter.
 The ratio of the two principal curvatures (Hessian eigenvalues) of at a detection determines how well it is defined in both dimensions.
-A large ratio signalizes an edge response.")
+A large ratio signalizes an edge response.")"

   - Input
     Both plugins work with stacks of images.
 The stacks might be